My Moroccan Journey

 Arrival in Marrakech

-Just over a week in Morocco felt much longer, perhaps because every moment offered a new contrast.
+Just over a week in Morocco felt much longer, perhaps because I packed so much into such a short time.

 I’m proud of myself for embracing the unknown solo.
-Long bus rides into the desert ended with camels waiting at camp, and early mountain starts after little sleep led to magical sunrise summits.
+Long bus rides into the desert ended with camels waiting to bring us to our campsite, and early mountain starts after little sleep led to magical sunrise summits.

-I arrived early on a Saturday and checked into a boutique riad tucked inside the Medina.
-Mint tea and biscuits after an early flight felt heavenly.
-Then it was off to the souks, bright colours, the scent of spices, and more.
+I arrived to Marrakech early on a Saturday and checked into a boutique riad tucked inside the Medina.
+Welcomed with Mint tea and biscuits after an early flight felt heavenly, then it was off to the souks.
 First-timers might feel overwhelmed, so go early, and don’t be surprised if you buy things you don’t need!

 Travelling solo in Marrakech felt safe.
-A bit of street sense helps: choose a well-reviewed riad, keep your phone charged, and carry a power bank.
-Make sure you’ve plenty of data, you’ll rely on maps and quick searches for landmarks or restaurants.
-Above all, stay aware of your surroundings.
+A bit of street sense helps: choose a well-reviewed Riad, keep your phone charged, and carry a power bank.
+While travelling you’ll rely on maps and quick searches for landmarks or restaurants so make sure you’ve plenty of data.
+Above all, with so many alleyways stay aware of your surroundings.
 That wrapped up my first quick intro to Marrakech.
 Next up, the 3x4000m Atlas Mountains trek with Much Better Adventures, split into three stages.

 Stage 1: Imlil to Toubkal Refuge

 The trail got tricky at times, with mules constantly passing.
-Stepping toward the mountain helped avoid bumps, they became part of the journey, carrying supplies up to the refuge.
+We were reminded to step toward the mountain to avoid bumps.
+Mules became part of the journey, carrying up supplies.
 After a few hours, the refuge came into view, camouflaged against the mountainside.
 It brought a welcome sense of relief, as a mild headache reminded me of the altitude.

-Settling into a shared room of twenty (mountain life, eh?), grabbing a quick shower and sitting down to dinner, I couldn’t help but notice how much care went into every meal, the presentation, the meticulous slicing, the attention to detail.
+Finally, we settled into a shared room of twenty people (mountain life, eh?), grabbed a quick shower and sat down to dinner.
+I couldn’t help but notice how much care went into every meal, the presentation, the attention to detail.
 Not something you expect this high up in the mountains.

 Stage 2: Toubkal Refuge → Ouanoukrim Twins (4089m)